 We are publishing regular communications providing advice, recommendations and processes to reduce the risk of infection across our team, in line with the recommendations of the public health authorities and the World Health Organisation (WHO).
 Our staff assess themselves and their cohabiters daily for COVID-19 symptoms and will follow self-isolating and reporting processes if at risk.

-To protect the welfare of our staff team and minimise person-to-person contact, we are restricting non-essential business travel until further notice.
-We are using video and conference calls as the primary media for meetings.
+To protect the welfare of our staff team and minimise person-to-person contact, we are restricting non-essential business travel.

 In line with government guidelines, we have identified team members who are classified as vulnerable due to pregnancy or an underlying health condition.
 Processes and provisions have been made to ensure vulnerable team members are supported.